spacecloud-io/space-docs/content/storage/database/securing-apis.md

 > **Note:** Irrespective of whether you use `clause` field or not, the `remove` rule always evaluates to true in an `and`|`or` clause.

-In order to remove fields from the request, you have the `args` object.
+To remove fields from the request, you have the `args` object.

 **Example:** Prevent the `role` from being updated in a mutation by removing the `role` field from the mutation request: